-Additionally, the bill clarifies that noncompliance with work registration requirements under the Social Security Act or the Federal-State Unemployment Compensation System also constitutes noncompliance with the employment and training program requirements.
-The changes aim to align state law with federal guidelines while ensuring that certain vulnerable populations are exempt from these requirements.
-Overall, the bill seeks to enhance the effectiveness of the SNAP program by promoting workforce participation among able-bodied recipients.
+Additionally, the bill clarifies that individuals who do not comply with work registration requirements under Title IV of the Social Security Act or the Federal-State Unemployment Compensation System would also be considered noncompliant with the employment and training program requirements.
+The bill aims to align state regulations with federal guidelines while establishing specific criteria for exemptions, thereby updating the existing legal framework governing SNAP participation in Arizona.

 Statutes affected: